How Much To Renew Driving Licence: Renewal Cost And Fees UK

 | First-time photocard conversion | £14 | Same as renewal |

-| Renewal after lapse | £14+ | Possible penalty if caught driving expired |
+| Renewal after licence lapse | £14 | No late fee, but driving on expired licence risks fines up to £1,000 |

 How Much Cost To Renew Driving Licence?

-Only two variables affect final cost:
+Only two variables affect your final cost:

 Thousands of UK Drivers Renewed Without Delays